-- Private sector developer: Advising a property developer client in relation to a planning appeal against a refusal of planning permission for a high value scheme, including submitting and running the appeal and overseeing the preparation of evidence for the public inquiry.
-Resisting an application to nominate existing buildings as an asset of community value (ACV).
+- Private sector developer: Advising in relation to a planning appeal against a refusal of planning permission for a high value commercial scheme, including planning obligations and conditions, submitting and running the appeal and overseeing the preparation of evidence for the public inquiry.